 A literature review is a revised summary of all the information that is currently known about a certain domain.
-This article provides detailed guidelines and tips to write and structure your literature review perfectly.
+This article provides detailed guidelines and tips for writing and how to structure a literature review perfectly.

-Similar to how an essay is formatted, a literature review should include an introduction, main body, and a conclusion.
+A literature review should include an introduction, the main body, and a conclusion just like an essay.

 The Introduction describes the research problem or question and lays out the justification for undertaking the research.
 It does not provide the results or conclusions of the research itself.